Hedge funds attracting cash in 2012 rebound

-Net inflows into hedge funds, as measured by the GlobeOp GO.L Capital Movement Index, which tracks monthly net subscriptions to and redemptions from hedge funds managing around $187 billion (117 billion pounds), were 0.35 percent of that total during the month to April 1.
+Net inflows into hedge funds, as measured by the GlobeOp Capital Movement Index, which tracks monthly net subscriptions to and redemptions from hedge funds managing around $187 billion, were 0.35 percent of that total during the month to April 1.

 This was well below the previous month’s 2.02 percent inflow, but the rate may have been distorted by portfolio adjustments for the end of the quarter.